lynalbct/scan-path-graph/README.md

 ###Security:
   * Since the application uses a fake database system to record files under users, you should not use it in large scale applications.
   * Data files are stored in plaintext.
 Do not store sensitive data.
   * Since strings are MD5 hashed.
 Do not assume that (username,password) combinations are uncrackable.
-Treat (username,password) as only an identifier.
+Treat (u,p) as only an identifier.